ethpm/ethpm-spec/docs/source/v3-package-spec.rst

 Hash of the source file.

-  :Required: **If** there are no URIs provided that contain a content hash.
+  :Required: **If** there are no URLs present that contain a content hash.
   :Key: ``checksum``
   :Value: `ChecksumObject`_